Deal reached for new Bills stadium

 ORCHARD PARK, N.Y.
 (WIVB) – It’s a done deal.
 The Bills are getting a new stadium.
-On Monday, a source told News 4, in Buffalo, that NFL owners have voted to approve a $200 million loan for a new Buffalo Bills stadium.
+On Monday, a source told NEWS10’s sister station in Buffalo, that NFL owners have voted to approve a $200 million loan for a new Buffalo Bills stadium.
 It happened during the NFL Annual Meeting in Florida.

 The massive loan comes from the NFL’s G4 program and was recommended by the league’s stadium and finance committees on Friday.
 Through the rules of the G4 program, Bills owners Kim and Terry Pegula must, at minimum, contribute a matching amount.
 But that’s only a dent in the cost of roughly $1.4 billion.